 What About After a Root Canal?

-The decision is not based solely on whether a tooth has had a root canal but on how much healthy structure remains.
+However, this is not a universal rule.
+The decision depends not on whether the tooth had a root canal, but on how much healthy structure remains afterward.

-In carefully selected cases—where the tooth is still strong and well-supported a ceramic or metal onlay may be a more conservative alternative.
+In carefully selected cases where the tooth is still strong and well-supported, a ceramic or metal onlay may offer a more conservative alternative.
+Where the tooth is heavily compromised, a full crown remains the safer and more predictable choice.

 Which Is Better: Onlay or Crown?